-In December 2010, the United States Department of Health and Human Services (HHS) and the European Union’s Directorate-General for Communications Networks, Content and Technology (DG CONNECT) signed a memorandum of understanding (MOU) to galvanize cooperation surrounding health-related information communications technology.
+In December 2010, the US/HHS and the European Union’s (EU)/Directorate General for Communications Networks, Content and Technology (DG-CONNECT) signed a memorandum of understanding (MOU) to galvanize cooperation surrounding health-related information communications technology.
+ONC is the US/HHS lead agency representative for this MOU.
 The focus was on transatlantic cooperation on both eHealth and health IT.

-- Interoperability: focuses on Standards development to foster transnational interoperability of electronic health information and communication technology
+- Interoperability: focuses on health data standards development to foster transnational interoperability of electronic health information and communication technology.

-- Innovation: focuses on encouraging innovation in the eHealth/health IT industry
+- Innovation: focuses on encouraging innovation in the eHealth and health IT industry.

 Transatlantic eHealth-Health IT Cooperation Roadmap